nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Loans a book to some user, which has a due date.

-Format: `loan <user index> <book index>` or `loan <user index> <book index> <due date>`
+Format: `loan USER_INDEX BOOK_INDEX [DUE DATE]`

 * Loans the book to some user at their respective specified `INDEXES`.
 * The indexes refer to the index number shown in the displayed user and book list respectively.
 * The indexes **must be a positive integer** 1, 2, 3, …​
 * The respective specified `INDEXES` **must be present in their lists**.
 * The books that are loaned out will appear at the top of the book list.
-* The first `loan` format without specifying a due date sets a default due date of 14 days from today when the book is loaned out.
+* If due date is not specified, a default due date of 14 days from today is set when the book is loaned out.
-* The second `loan` format allows for specification of due dates, and date formats such as `dd/MM/yyyy`, `yyyy-MM-dd` or even text such as `next sunday` or `tomorrow` would work.
+* Due date formats such as `dd/MM/yyyy`, `yyyy-MM-dd` or even text such as `next sunday` or `tomorrow` would work.
 Only the first date entered would be set as the due date and subsequent dates entered would be ignored.
-* For the second `loan` format, some invalid inputs in February may be assumed to be correct.
+* Some invalid due date inputs in February may be assumed to be correct.
 Refer to example below.

 Examples:
 * `loan 3 2` loans the second book in the book list to the third user in the user list.
 The due date is set to